apigeek3000/apigee-networking-101/README.md

 ## Setup instructions

-1. Clone the apigee-samples repo, and switch to the cors directory
+1. Clone the this repo to your machine

 ```bash
 git clone https://github.com/apigeek3000/apigee-networking-101.git